MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/standard-reports.md

 8. In the **Tasks** list, select **Run Report**.

 9. In the report, review the data to ensure the incident information that you want to view is displayed.
-If you do not see the information you expect, revise the criteria, and then run the report again by selecting **Run Report**.
+If you don't see the information you expect, revise the criteria, and then run the report again by selecting **Run Report**.

      In reports that show lists or additional detail, such as the associated subreports in the List of Incidents report, you might see multiple rows that contain the same information.
 This is because an instance can have multiple types; for example, a computer is a Computer, a Windows Computer, and a Managed Windows Computer.
 The level of detail for these reports is per type per instance.
 Therefore, these multiple types result in multiple rows.